In states where golf courses are closed, when will golf courses open again?

 Washington: Governor Inslee has been out in front of this entire situation, and his shelter-in-place order keeps golf courses closed throughout the state until May 4.

-Wisconsin: Governor Tony Evers included golf courses as businesses that had to close in the initial stay-at-home order.
-At present, the stay-at-home order is in effect through April 24.
+Wisconsin: Governor Tony Evers included has allowed golf courses to open as part of an extension of his stay-at-home order through May 26.